mikkokallio/bicep-workshop/README.md

 ## Task 1.2: Modify the resource

-- Change the symbolic name of the resource `storageAccount` to `sa`.
+- Change the symbolic name of the resource from `storageAccount` to `sa`.
 This is a common naming convention for storage accounts.
 - Try deploying the same template again without any other changes.
 What happens?
 - On your local machine create a text file `sample.txt` using Notepad or similar editor.
 - In Azure portal, navigate to the storage account and create a blob container, and upload the local file to the container.